 In subsequent years, only the top ladies who were challenging for medals included triple-triple combinations in their programs, but as the sport has evolved it is now almost a necessity to qualify for either of the Grand Prix Finals or to be competitive at a Championship event, especially in the junior ranks.

 Alexandra Trusova, Russia’s 13-year-old wunderkind leads the jumping juniors.
 She landed two quads in her free skate at the 2018 World Junior Championships and is not the only one working on triple Axels and the four-revolution jumps.

 Japan’s Rika Kihira, 15, has been practicing quad toes and has landed triple Axels in competition.

 Less than a month after winning silver at Junior Worlds, Russia’s Alena Kostornaia, 14, landed a triple Axel in practice with online video footage providing the proof.

-Trusova has attempted a quad Lutz and though the one I saw seemed under-rotated, it was still impressive.
+Trusova has attempted a quad Lutz, and though the one I saw appeared under-rotated, it was still impressive.

-South Korea’s Young You, 13, recently posted a video of herself on Instagram landing a triple Axel-triple toe combination.
+South Korea’s Young You, 13, has also joined the “Jumping Juniors.”
+She recently posted a video of herself on Instagram landing a triple Axel-triple toe combination.